-And precisely for this reason, it will come in handy to have some tips at hand when organizing the visit: how to avoid queues for access, how to save on tickets to the Vatican or how to dress to enter a place of worship.
-Everything you need to know, I'll explain below.
-Read on!## 1.
-ALWAYS book skip the line tickets
+And precisely for this reason, it will come in handy to have some tips at hand when organizing your visit: how to avoid queues for access, how to save on tickets to the Vatican and the Sistine Chapel or how to dress to enter a place of worship.
+Everything you need to know, I explain below.
+Read on!

-2. Cover your shoulders, knees and décolleté
+2. Cover your shoulders, knees and neckline

-When high temperatures stalk the city it's hard to imagine covering up, but you will appreciate having something to cover up in your bag (you will also need it to access other churches or the Pantheon of Agrippa).
-What you want to avoid at all costs is that, once there, with your tickets purchased and your visit organized, they will not let you in because you are not properly dressed.
+When high temperatures stalk the city it's hard to imagine covering up, but you'll appreciate having something to cover up in your bag (you'll also need it to access other churches or the Pantheon of Agrippa).
+What you want to avoid at all costs is that, once there, with your tickets to the Vatican and your visit organized, they won't let you in because you are not properly dressed.

-In places like the Vatican Museums, with millions of works of art inside, it will do you good to be accompanied by a specialized guide who will make sure you do not miss the most important works.
+In places like the Vatican Museums, with millions of works of art inside, you will benefit from being accompanied by a specialized guide who will make sure you do not miss the most important works.
 The best thing about guided tours is that they are usually adapted for the general public: they are not usually too specialized in art, so you will understand absolutely everything they tell you and you will enjoy it twice as much.

 Of course, to climb to the top you must keep in mind that there is no elevator along the entire stretch.
 Even if you choose the option of using the elevator, the last part of the climb to the Dome you will have to walk up: and that is not for everyone.
 The stairs get narrower and the passage is quite narrow.
 If you are claustrophobic or have a heart condition, it is not recommended.

-5. Beware of tourist traps
+5. Beware of tourist traps at the Vatican

 The area around the Vatican is full of souvenir stores and fast food stalls and even Italian restaurants.
-Don't let hunger get the better of you and before you sit down anywhere, check their online reputation, reviews from other diners or menu prices.
+Don't get hungry and before you sit down anywhere, check their online reputation, reviews from other diners or menu prices.
 There are some really expensive places whose quality will disappoint you.

 6. Wear comfortable shoes

-It is clear that you are not about to visit a park or a mountain, but a visit to the Vatican always takes longer than expected.
+Of course you are not about to visit a park or a mountain, but a visit to the Vatican always takes longer than expected.
 The sheer size of the Museum, the majesty of the Sistine Chapel, the hustle and bustle in St. Peter's Basilica and even the climb to the Dome could keep you in the area practically all day.

-As if it were the most crowded concert, all around the Vatican you will be approached by dozens of vendors who will try to convince you to sell tickets, guided tours, etc..
-My advice is not to get carried away by their overwhelming arguments and to plan your visit to the Vatican in advance, always booking your tickets or your guided tour on reliable and official sites.
+As if it were the most crowded concert, all around the Vatican you will be approached by dozens of vendors trying to convince you to sell you tickets, guided tours, etc. My advice is not to get carried away by their overwhelming arguments and to plan your visit to the Vatican in advance, always booking your tickets or your guided tour on reliable and official sites.

-You may find it a bit strange to be there when the Vatican opens its doors early in the morning, but you will have the opportunity to be practically alone in the main galleries of the Museum, visit the Basilica of St. Peter and stop to observe in detail the Sistine Chapel.
-I could also recommend you to make the visit late in the day, but at that time of the day the fatigue begins to weigh (Rome has a lot of walking to do) and you do not want to make this visit in a hurry and reluctantly.
+Not only will you avoid the heat early in the morning, but you will have the opportunity to be practically alone in the main galleries of the Museum, visit St. Peter's Basilica and stop to observe the Sistine Chapel in detail.
+I could also recommend you to make the visit late in the day, but at that time of the day the fatigue begins to weigh (Rome has a lot of walking) and you do not want to make this visit with haste and reluctance.
 Get up early!

 9. If you want to see the Pope live, go on Wednesdays or Sundays

-If there is no religious holiday to prevent it, the Pope usually goes out the window of his residence in the Vatican to give the blessing every Sunday at noon.
+If there is no religious holiday to prevent it, the Pope usually comes out of the window of his residence in the Vatican to give the blessing every Sunday at noon.
 This blessing lasts less than 30 minutes and is a short prayer given by the Pope before all the pilgrims who congregate in St. Peter's Square to see him and is called "The Angelus".

 Believe it or not, this busy square is empty as soon as night falls.
 No need to go at ungodly hours.
-If you wait until the sun goes down and the doors of the Museums and the Basilica are closed, you can take a picture in St. Peter's Square as if the Earth had swallowed the rest of humanity.
+If you wait until the sun goes down and the doors of the Museums and the Basilica are closed, you can take a photo in the middle of St. Peter's Square, next to the Vatican, as if the Earth had swallowed the rest of humanity.